Confidence intervals for functionals in constrained inverse problems via data-adaptive sampling-based calibration: Numerical experiments

 \subsection{Wide-bin deconvolution}

-While the numerical experiments in Sections~\eqref{sec:2d_constrained_gaussian} and \eqref{sec:3d_constrained_gaussian} show that our interval constructions are competitive with the OSB interval in scenarios where it is known to provide coverage and superior to the OSB interval by achieving nominal coverage when OSB does not, this section shows the superior performance of our interval constructions relative to OSB in a more complex high-dimensional setting.
-We consider the problem of computing a confidence interval for the sum of adjacent bins of a deconvolved histogram as described in \cite{stanley_unfolding}.
+This section shows the superior performance of our interval constructions relative to OSB in a more complex high-dimensional setting by considering the problem of computing a confidence interval for the sum of adjacent bins of a deconvolved histogram as described in \cite{stanley_unfolding}.
+We deliberately use this previously studied model as a benchmark: the forward model is not the novelty of the present paper, but keeping the application model fixed allows the effect of the new data-adaptive calibration and sampling-based interval construction to be isolated and compared directly with OSB and related optimization-based intervals.
 This problem is a core statistical problem of particle unfolding in high-energy physics.
-For more detailed information, we refer the reader to \cite{kuusela_panaretos, kuusela_phd_thesis, kuusela_stark, cms_2016, cms_2019}.
+We refer the readers to the following references for more detailed information \cite{kuusela_panaretos, kuusela_phd_thesis, kuusela_stark, cms_2016, cms_2019}.

 The data-generating process is linear with Gaussian noise,